Gerard B Lambert Foundation

 The foundation is led by Bunny Mellon's grandsons and operates with a small board of four members:

-Thomas L. Lloyd, President and Treasurer: Grandson of Bunny Mellon and a Certified Financial Planner who specializes in developing individual financial plans for high net worth individuals and institutions.
-He has described the foundation's holistic approach to wellness, emphasizing the therapeutic value of time spent in nature and gardening.
+• Thomas L. Lloyd, President: Grandson of Bunny Mellon and a Certified Financial Planner who specialises in developing individual financial plans for high net worth individuals and institutions.
+He has described the foundation's holistic approach to wellness, emphasising the therapeutic value of time spent in nature and gardening.

 All officers serve without compensation.
 The foundation's leadership maintains the philanthropic vision established by Bunny Mellon, who famously worked with Jacqueline Kennedy in 1961 on the White House Rose Garden and was deeply committed to gardens, arts, and historic preservation.